-Applies to: Vote-capture device
+Applies to: Vote\capture device

-14.3.2-D - Integrity protection for software allowlists
+14.3.2-D - Integrity protection for software whitelists allowlists

-The voting system must protect the integrity and authenticity of the allowlist configuration files.
+The voting system must protect the integrity and authenticity of the whitelistallowlist configuration files.

-If the allowlist is improperly modified, the software allowlisting mitigation can be defeated.
-The most common way of providing allowlist configuration file protection could be a digital signature.
+If the whitelistallowlist is improperly modified, the software whitelistingallowlisting mitigation can be defeated.
+The most common way of providing whitelistallowlist configuration file protection could be a digital signature.